-AGRONA f Celtic Mythology
+Agrona f Celtic Mythology (Hypothetical)

-Derived from the old Celtic element agro
+Perhaps derived from an old Celtic element agro

-ANDRASTE f Celtic Mythology
+Andraste f Celtic Mythology (Hellenized)

-Possibly means "invincible" in Celtic.
-This was the name of a Briton goddess of victory who was invoked by Boudicca
+in Celtic.
+According to the Greco-Roman historian Cassius Dio, this was the name of a Briton goddess of victory who was invoked by Boudicca

 before her revolt.